momochi000/pomodoro_arcade/README.md

 ---
 ## DONE

+#### Delete action
+  + This needs to be in a separate view, I don't think an edit action is appropriate.
+You cannot edit a timer since a timer keeps track of your efforts.
+If you change the timer settings then we'll lose data on the effort you spent.
+I'm thinking of delete being someting like how iOS handles edit/delete actions.
+There's a little info button that takes you to another screen where you can delete.
+On second thought, edit should be acceptable.
+You should be able to edit the name of the timer, the icon, and your daily goal.
+However you shouldn't be able to change the time.
+    If you want to change the time you should delete and create a new one.

+#### Edit action
 #### BUG: When (break) timer finishes, the hand isn't drawn correctly
 #### BUG: Going back and forth with the browser resets the timer correctly but multiple callbacks are bound and the timer decremnts like mad.
   + This depends on which timekeeping method we use.
 Seems to work ok with the